adit-bala/discord-crasher/README.md

 ## What is this

-A simple script that produces a slightly corrupted video from two input videos that crashes Discord
+A simple script that produces a slightly corrupted video from two input videos that crashes the current application

 ## Set Up